Katrix/katrix.github.io/_posts/2019-12-18-gentle-into-to-hkd-in-scala.md

 {% endcapture %}

 {% include code_blocks_code.html scala=scala-projectF-names dotty=dotty-projectF-names id="projectF-names" %}
-This is one of the things it can be nice to have a macro generate, but for now, we'll write it out manually.
+This is one of the things it can be nice to have a macro generate, but for now , we'll write it out manually.
 Anyway, that's pretty nice, just one problem.
 In many of our cases, we're using `snake_case`.
 We could just redefine `ProjectF`, but what if we instead made a function that transforms the strings in the structure?

 {% capture scala-projectF-names-transform %}
 object ProjectF {